Swhag/Cloud9/README.md

 # Cloud9

-Cloud9 - improved weather app (in-progress)
+Cloud9 - new and improved weather app (in-progress)